CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 We start by having costs on different **combinations** of Brand, Geography and Channel, with different levels of **details**.
 These elements, can be of three types:

-- They can be **specific**, meaning that the expense was incurred by a specific Brand, in a specific country for the Geography dimension and through a specific Channel of distribution.
+- They can be **specific**, meaning that the expense was incurred by a specific Brand, in a specific country and through a specific Channel of distribution.
 - The member can be **unknown**, meaning that the expense should be allocated in order to identify the attributable Brand, Geography and Channel.
 - It can be a **Member_ToAllocate**, meaning that the element is given but represents a lower level of detail.
 For example we can have a group of countries like EMEA or a group of Brands which includes some others.

-The goal here is to reach the maximum level of detail through **cost drivers** and to do so, we built some **business rules**, which can be considered as a set of calculations, which start by assessing the **validity** of the driver based on the combination to allocate.
+The goal here is to reach the maximum level of detail through **cost drivers** and to do so, we built some **business rules**.
+But what are Business Rules: they can be considered as a set of calculations, written in a specific language supported by Oracle, which can be used to perform data manipulations across the database.

+The allocation process starts by assessing the **validity** of the driver based on the combination of Brand, Geography and Channel to allocate.
-Then, if the driver is valid, the rule proceeds with the **cancellation** of the cost on the initial intersection and its subsequent **distribution** according to the value of the driver.
+Then, if the driver is valid, the rule proceeds with the **cancellation** of the cost on the initial intersection and its subsequent **distribution** according to the percentage specified in the driver.

 ### Slide 3 - Intercompany